 Both Edward and Elmhurst hospitals offer prenatal breastfeeding classes to teach you the basics, as well as a breastfeeding support group led by an IBCLC or a certified breastfeeding counselor.

-On Thursday, Sept.
-29, the Edward Breastfeeding Center will open its new, nearby location at 10 W. Martin Ave., Suite 202, in Naperville.
+The Edward Breastfeeding Center has a new, nearby location at 10 W. Martin Ave., Suite 202, in Naperville.
 Moms with infants and toddlers in tow can enjoy more convenient parking and shorter distance to enter the building.
 In addition to providing support and assistance to moms who have chosen to breastfeed, the Center also has breastfeeding and pumping supplies available for purchase (breast pumps can also be rented).

 The Breastfeeding Center is open to all moms in the community, even if you didn’t have your baby at Edward Hospital.
 Call 630-527-3238 to make an appointment.